ankeesler/anwork/doc/ARCH.md

 ## Test

+There are 2 stages of testing.
+The first is mostly unit tests (besides AppTest, which is mostly a system-level test).
+The second is smoke test, which takes the packaged binary and runs tests with it.

-All tests must go in the src/test source set.
-Here are naming conventions for tests.
+All stage 1 tests must go in the src/test source set.
+Here are naming conventions for stage 1 tests.
 - Tests for classes should live in the analagous package name in the src/test source set.
 A package's analagous test package is simple the package's name plus *.test*.
 For example, the package com.marshmallow.anwork.tuna would have a test package com.marshmallow.anwork.tuna.test.